 centre a triangle, a symbol of the Trinity (you can see it in the image used as background for this page).
 A small plaque to the left of the fašade commemorates the death in the hospital of Goffredo Mameli and other military volunteers who fought with Giuseppe Garibaldi for the defence of Rome in 1849 (you may wish to see a page on commemorative plaques in the streets of Rome).

-The church is one of the few historical buildings of Rome which still retains the reddish colour which characterized the city until a few years ago (see a page showing the changes which have occurred in the last ten years).
+The church is one of the few historical buildings of Rome which still retains the reddish colour which characterized the city until a few years ago (see a page on the changes which have occurred in recent years).

-Ospizio dei Pellegrini had separate wards for male and female pilgrims; the dormitories had nearly 500 beds and the refectories could seat nearly a thousand guests; in addition to the church the establishment had an oratory in Via delle Zoccolette, where at Vasi's time Jews had to listen to a sermon delivered by a Dominican monk on Saturdays.
+Ospizio dei Pellegrini had separate wards for male and female pilgrims; the dormitories had nearly 500 beds and the refectories could seat nearly a thousand guests; in addition to the church the establishment had an oratory in Via delle Zoccolette.
 Almost the whole complex was demolished in 1940.

 (left) Interior of the church; (right) side entrance to the hospice with the coat of arms of Pope Clement XII